ibm-cloud-architecture/ibm-cloud-stencils/README.md

 Group objects are provided as rectangular containers, rectangular or circular groups, or both to accomodate various uses but may change to single option:
 1. IBM Cloud - Provided as a container with optional IBM Cloud icon.
 2. Virtual Private Cloud (GC and GT) - Provided as a container with optional IBM Cloud icon.
 To be temporarily renamed to Reserved Container until VPC is announced.
-3. Region - Provided as a container with a list of regions to select from.
+3. Region - Provided as a container with a list of multi-zone regions to select from.
+Single-zone regions will also be included when names are available.
-4. Zone - Provided as a container with a relative list of regions to select from.
+4. Zone - Provided as a container with a relative list of zones to select from.
 5. Network ACL - Provided as a container with optional security icon.
 6. Security Group - Provided as a rectangular container, rectangular outline, or circular outline.
 7. Auto Scale Group - Provided as a rectangular container, rectangular outline, or circular outline.